 Doshisha was built by Jo Niijima.
 He was born in Tokyo in 1843 as Shimeta Niijima.
 He went to America to learn more.
 Shimeta was named Jo by the captain of the ship he took to go to America.
 He really liked that he was given that name.
 He learned English at Phillips Academy.
 He studied Christianity in Andover Theological Seminary.
 He gave a speech to Americans to raise funds to build a school, and built a Christian English school in Kyoto.
 Thanks to his friends’ assistance, he was able to establish Doshisha.

-The spirit of service at Doshisha is based on Jo Nijima’s spirit of service, and a passage from the Bible that says “it is more blessed to give than to receive”.
+The spirit of service at Doshisha is based on Jo Niijima’s spirit of service, and a passage from the Bible that says “it is more blessed to give than to receive”.
 As typical volunteer activities, we raise money through donations and make rice donations.
 The money raised is used to help people in need.
 Also, in the case of the rice donation, we donate rice balls to day laborers at the cafeteria called “Ikoi Shokudo” in Kamagasaki.

 In the first place, Doshisha itself was supported by the donation.
 The donations made at Doshisha are based on the spirit of service, and “give-and-give” without expecting any return.

-Build a School in Laos Project
+Build a School

 This project to build a school in Laos was started by the junior high student council in 2008.
 In September 2012, Doshisha Kori students collected enough money to built an elementary school with two classrooms in Laos.
 Money was raised from many donations and proceeds from goods sales.
-In addition, we could give them many notebooks and school supplies..
+In addition, we could give them many notebooks and school supplies.
 Through this movement, Doshisha Kori students learned the importance of supporting and taking action.

 One of the Doshisha philosophies is international education.
 Doshisha Kori has many kinds of plans to come in contact with foreign cultures.
 There was many programs to visit various countries.
 Doshisha Kori has a lot of opportunities to do homestay.
-For example, students can go to Canada or New Zealand on summer vacation for three weeks.
+For example, students can go to Canada or New Zealand during summer vacation for three weeks.
 Students can experience many things and learn English there.
 Also, students can go to Boston or England during spring vacation for eleven days.
-In Boston, students can go to Phillips Academy and Amherst College where Jo Nijima studied.
+In Boston, students can go to Phillips Academy and Amherst College where Jo Niijima studied.
 We also have a program with The Nueva School in San Francisco.
 We visit their school in March, and they visit our school in May and February.
-Doshisha Kori follows Jo Nijima’s teachings and educates the students who play an active part all over the world.
+Doshisha Kori follows Jo Niijima’s teachings and educates the students who play an active part all over the world.

 Another important philosophy at Doshisha is freedom.
 Our school teaches students to learn on their own.
 That’s because our school wants students to become independent people.
 Students have time to think about their future.
-Teachers often do group work in class to know opinions from the various viewpoints.
-Also club activities are very active in our school.
+Teachers often do group work in class so students can know opinions from the various viewpoints.
+Also, club activities are very active in our school.
 The biggest feature in our school clubs is we should think on our own, judging by ourselves and do our own part.
 We can know the fulfilment of overcoming challenges.
 The experiences in our school are precious and they will make us grow.

 The Media Center, Keishinkan